-1. Particulars of employer
+1. Particulars of employer culars of employer

 (1) Name

-(2) Phone no Phone no
+(2) Phone no.

 (3) National Pensions registration no.

 (4) Address

-2. Particulars of worker
+2. Particulars culars of worker

 (1) National Identity Card no

 (2) Name

 (3) Phone no

 (4) Address

 (5) Occupation

 (6) Basic wage per month/fortnight/week

-3. Details of employment
+3. Deta ils of employment

 (1) Date joined service

 (2) Date of termination of employment

 (3) Reason for termination of employment

-(4) Amount payable as recycling fee

-I certify that the worker referred to in paragraph 1 is registered in the Workfare Programme and is entitled for the transition unemployment benefit.
+I certify that the worker referred to oin paragraph 1 is registered in the Workfar

+Programme and is entitled for the tr ansition unemployment benefit.

+5 ,

-Date Supervising Officer Ministry of Labour, Industrial Relations,
+Date Supervising Officer

+Ministry of Labour, Industrial Relations,

+Employment and Training

 Employment and Training